shoppingflux/module-prestashop/202/doc/03-features_orders/01-overview.md

 Orders allow only batch synchronization.

-Every synchronizable field should have its associated classlib `Actions` class extending the abstract `ShoppingfeedOrderSyncActions` class.

-The `syncOrderPostImport` controller extending classlib's `CronController` is responsible for processing update batches.
+The `syncOrder` controller extending classlib's `CronController` is responsible for processing update batches.

 **Note : this module is not responsible for importing orders from the SF API**